daniprec/BAM-Coding-Lab/README.md

-# Coding Lab for the Bachelor in Applied Mathematics
+# BAM's Coding Lab

 Welcome to the Coding Lab for the Bachelor in Applied Mathematics!
-This repository contains all the coding exercises and projects for the program.
+This repository contains all the data and examples you will need during our weekly challenges.

 ## Getting Started